 These are the obvious costs your parent will face by remaining in their own home.
 There’s also the social side to consider.
 Are they surrounded by friends and neighbours, or are they spending much of their time alone – with their closest friends no longer living nearby and their family spread out.
 It is important to weigh the cost of staying home with the cost of other options, like moving into a Revera retirement residence or long term care home.

 When your loved one chooses to live in a retirement community, they also have the opportunity to choose which suite they like and which services and care options they need.
 All of these choices help determine how much they pay; for most seniors living at a Revera retirement home it works out to about $3,000 - $5,500 per month.
 Revera also has some retirement residences that cost more per month, for those looking for a luxury experience.

 Retirement living is a welcome, affordable option for seniors who no longer want to worry about the upkeep or expenses associated with maintaining their home.
 In a retirement home, your loved one not only has a suite of their own that they’ve chosen, they have delicious meals, social activities, a thriving environment and the ability to let someone else think about mundane tasks like cleaning, so that they can focus on what matters to them most.
 You also have the comfort of knowing that they have access to the care and support they need to manage their health, through onsite or visiting care professionals.
 In some cases, you can also choose to bring in government-funded or private services for them.

 Long Term Care Costs

-Like most things in life, no matter which direction that’s taken, cost is a factor in senior living.
+Like most things in life, no matter which direction is taken, cost is a factor in senior living.
 Your mom or dad’s situation, their needs, their choices, are unique to them.
 How much it all costs will be unique too.
-Where the costs and the value that their choice brings to their life meet - that is the sweet spot.
+Where the costs and the value their choice brings to their life meet – that is the sweet spot.